Art

 Creativity is one of John Lyon’s eight core values and Art — as both academic subject and extra-curricular pursuit — does a lot to fulfil that value, allowing pupils to embrace individuality with flair and vision.

 Appreciation of the arts is encouraged in many ways at John Lyon.
 The creativity of making works of art alongside the artistic discipline fostered by the dedicated team of Art teachers means it can prove endlessly rewarding.
-Throughout the School works created by pupils adorn the walls, most notable in the Mall gallery space.
+Throughout the School works created by pupils adorn the walls, most notable in The Mall gallery space.
 The vast range of work on show highlights our pupils’ sense of curiosity and experimentation as well as great technical skill.

 Studying Art leads to a better understanding of the visual world, allows students to develop their own visual language and gives them the capacity to make informed, critical judgements.